bassel27/snowflake-dbt-assessment/README.md

 **Model:** `stg_orders`
 **Source:** `orders` table joined with `customer` table
 **Purpose:** Creates a cleaned and enriched version of orders with customer information
+**Columns:**
+Column
+Description
+Tests
+o_orderkey
+Primary key of the orders table (TPCH.orders.o_orderkey).
+Uniquely identifies each order. unique, not_null o_custkey
+Foreign key referencing TPCH.customer.c_custkey.
+Links an order to the customer who placed it. relationships → every value exists in customer.c_custkey c_name
+Customer name from the TPCH.customer table.
+Joined via o_custkey = c_custkey.
+None
+order_year
+Year extracted from o_orderdate.
+Used for aggregations and trend analysis.
+None
+total_price
+Alias for the total price of the order carried forward from TPCH.orders.o_totalprice.
+None

 **Derived Columns:**
 - `order_year` – extracted from `o_orderdate`